anima-research/connectome-ts/docs/connectome-ts-reqs.md

 5. Facets with displayName use it as XML tags; those without displayName render as plain content
 6. Agent operations are wrapped in `<my_turn>` tags for prefill compatibility
 7. State is rebuilt incrementally by replaying operations from the beginning to ensure historical accuracy
+8. HUD maintains both before and after states when rendering frames, enabling transition-aware rendering
+9. State transitions can be rendered narratively using transitionRenderers instead of just showing value changes

 Rendered context for xml-style hud would look kind of like: